bizkut/asus-strix-b550-a-opencore/README.md

 ## Known Issues
  - Sleep - Wakes from sleep instantly (Maybe cause of USB Mapping?)

+## BIOS Settings
+ - You can use the default settings or whatever suits you but the important part is below since we enabled ReBAR in OpenCore config.
+   Advanced
+   -> PCI Subsystem Settings
+      -> Above 4G Decoding  - Enabled
+      -> Resize BAR Support - Auto

 ## How to use
   1. Create directory "EFI" in your EFI partition (e.g. pendrive or hard drive)